BolverBlitz/VWTreffen-Manager/README.md

 Parameter:
 ```
 limit: to limit the results  (OPTIONAL)
+timestamp: UNIX Timestamp to get results after that  (OPTIONAL)
 ```
 example: api.your-domain.tld/api/v1/VWTreffen?limit=5 will return 5 events (If there are 5 or more events in the database!)